British Sprint Championship Round

 - Surtees TS8 (Alan Richards): New for Peter Revson at the 1971 Questor GP then for Alan Roillinson in UK series.
 To Alan Brodie 1972 and raced by Brodie and by Steve Thompson.
 To Servis Appliances Racing Team 1973 and raced by Ray Allan early in the season.
 Then possibly the Robin Darlington car in Sep 1973 Reappeared with Colin Andrews (Banbury, Oxfordshire) 1974, then to Steve Cuff (Frome, Somerset) 1975 for hillclimbs.
 To Alan Richards (Cheltenham) and used in sprints and occasional hill climbs in 1976 and 1977.
 Used in sprints and occasional hill climbs by Bob Clapham in 1978 and 1979.
 Then unknown until sold by Brian Redman to Dave Swigler (Panama City, FL) in 1986.
 Dave believes Brian got it from Richard Attwood about two years earlier.
 Retained until Swigler sold his collection to Harin De Silva (Palos Verdes Estates, CA) in 2009.
 Restored by Virtuoso Performance and first raced at Laguna Seca in August 2011.
 Also raced in New Zealand in the 2011/12 Tasman Revival series and at the Phillip Island Classic in March 2013.

 - Brabham BT38 (John Hart): In November 1975, a Brabham BT38/40 with Cosworth BDA engine and a spare monocoque was advertised from Middleton-in-Teesdale, County Durham.
 It was bought by Andrew Wareing (Kirkham, Fylde, Lancashire), whose recollection is that it came from Joe Applegarth, but Applegarth says he never owned a BT38.
 Wareing used it in sprints and libre in 1976.
 He advertised it in September 1976 as a BT38/40 with BDA engine, 10" and 14" wheels and a spare tub, and recalls that it went to a family of hillclimbers, father and sons.
 This must be John Hart (East Dulwich, London), who after hillclimbing a Brabham BT18 in 1976, transferred its Cosworth FVA engine into a Brabham BT38 for 1977.
 Hart recalls buying the BT38 in the Isle of Man, but it is quite plausible that the car had acquired an Isle of Man event sticker if Wareing had competed in one of the Longton & DCC events on the island.
 Hart raced this car in hillclimbs and sprints through 1977, being joined by his son Greg later that season.
 The pair retained the BT38 for 1978 but Greg wrecked it in a major accident at Shelsley Walsh in August, which he was lucky to escape.
 The car was briskly rebuilt using a BT40 monocoque acquired from MRD and raced again at Gurston Down just two weeks later.
-The car was renamed 'Hart JG79' for 1979.
+The car was renamed 'Hart JG79' for 1979, fitted with a 1600cc Richardson FVA and raced by Greg and John in 1979 and 1980.
 Subsequent history unknown.

 - March 733 (Geoff Hunt): New to Dempster International Racing Team for Mike Wilds to drive in F3 from July 1973 onwards, replacing the 1972/73 Ensign with which he had started the season.
 It was then sold to Graham Watts (Faringham) for hillclimbs, appearing at Prescott in March 1974, when the car had a 1600cc Holbay engine.
 During 1975, the car was bought by Terry Smith (Felton, Somerset) to replace his highly successful 1-litre Vixen Imp.
 Smith raced the March in sprints and hillclimbs through the rest of 1975 and through 1976, using a 1600cc Holbay Ford twin cam engine, but in the summer of 1976, bought the ex-F1 McLaren M14D.
 The March was sold to Geoff Hunt (Andover, Hampshire), again with the Holbay twin cam, and used in sprints for quite a few years.
 Eventually traded to Richard Speakman for the ex-F3 Pilbeam MP51.
 Subsequent history unknown.